SchwarzIT/onyx/apps/docs/src/basics/colors.md

 ## Ratio

 The recommendation for working with colors is described with the 60-30-10 guideline, aiming to achieve a harmonious visual composition.
-The principle suggests allocating 60% of the interface being blank, serving as a cohesive backdrop.
+This principle suggests allocating 60% of the interface being blank, serving as a cohesive backdrop.

 The 30% functions as a supportive element, complementing the blank hue, with the usage of brand-neutal colors.